ateliereven/notebook-js-ts/packages/cli/README.md

 - You may import libraries and execute React.js components.
 - Each code cell has the option to auto-format or clear cell content.
 - Comulutive bundling is enabled between successive code cells.
-- Re-order or delete cells using the buttons on the top right.
+- Re-order, duplicate, copy content or delete cells using the buttons on the top right.
 - Add new cells by clicking the +code / +text buttons.